Posted on Leave a comment

 I’ve talked to dozens of Stratux users about their AHRS experience.
 Here’s the consensus:

-• “Good enough for VFR situational awareness” — most common response
+• “Great for VFR situational awareness” — the most common feedback from pilots using it regularly

 Should You Add AHRS to Your Stratux?